njw0709/linkdata/BUILD_RELEASE.md

 ## Overview

-The GitHub Actions workflow automatically builds standalone executables for macOS and Windows whenever you push a version tag.
+The GitHub Actions workflow automatically builds Windows executables whenever you push a version tag. macOS builds must be compiled locally and uploaded manually due to Qt compatibility issues on GitHub Actions runners.

 ## Creating a Release